All Episodes

 They try to destroy the family and run God and faith out of the public square.

-They see the family as the incubator of liberty, therefore you destroy it and you depend you you build dependency on government.
+Therefore, you destroy it and you build dependency on government.

 And when you have dependency on government, the administrative state is in charge.

-They in fact want you to believe that there are grants from government that they control.
+They, in fact, want you to believe that there are grants from government that they control.

-This is a political force.
+This is a political farce.

-It is in fact a strategy to divide, conquer, and manage us.
+It is, in fact, a strategy to divide, conquer, and manage us.

 Let me bring in Dr. Joel Zimberg.